MtnBiker/historical-streets-la/README.md

 https://github.com/MtnBiker/historical-streets-la.git

 #### Moving database to Heroku—at some points Heroku will become the master
-See Evernote > PostreSQL databases at bottom
+See Evernote > PostreSQL databases at bottom.

 Wiped out old rails app except folder and .gitignore Git 3- , may have forgotten to merge